Chathu84/Nayani-Ilangakoon/index.md

           >
             <h3>Open Forest Observatory</h3>
             <p>
-              I co-lead the Open Forest Observatory initiative to develop forest inventories using individual tree species and structural attributes derived from unpiloted aerial vehicle (UAV) imagery.
+              In the Open Forest Observatory initiative we develop forest inventories using individual tree delineations and structural attributes derived from unpiloted aerial vehicle (UAV) imagery.
 Our team tests the transferability of individual tree detection models across diverse vegetation conditions and designs training modules that empower scientists to use AI and machine learning for ecological applications.